Should Babies and Children Be Banned From Planes? Have Your Say.

 Flying with Children

 Before we even kick off this controversial topic, let’s get one thing clear – we are 100% behind flying with kids.
-We are in favor of children traveling on planes, just like we’re in favor of adults traveling on planes.
+We are in favour of children travelling on planes, just like we’re in favour of adults traveling on planes.
 In fact, we’re in favor of every age, race, and identity of human having equal access to air travel (being AirHelp – we’re also in favor of them having equal access to air passenger rights too).

 The debate about whether kids should be banned from airlines is a topic that has been covered in newspapers and is often discussed on forums like Quora.
 Morning TV talk shows like Today in the US and This Morning in the UK have featured women who’ve publicly spoken about their support of child-free flights to facilitate the comfort of air passengers.